Beginner’s Guide to Router Bits

 Glue Joint router bits

-Glue joint router bits join two pieces of material by creating identical, adjoining tongues on the edge of both pieces of a material.
-Glue joints are available in two varieties: standard and mitered.
+Glue joint router bits join two pieces of material by creating identical, adjoining tongues on the edge of both pieces.
+These tool accessories are available in two varieties: standard and mitered.
 Standard glue joint bits join squared edges, while the mitered bit is made with a 45-degree angle to join two mitered edges.
 The router bits are ideal for creating two joints with a higher surface area for gluing.
-It’s important to note these are meant to be used exclusively in a router table.
+These are meant to be used exclusively in a router table.

 Suggestion: Freud Reversible Glue Joint Bit with 1/2-inch Shank